 If it helps, awesome.
 If not, don’t worry about it.
 But here’s my story:

 I was heavily addicted to porn before my marriage.
-I can remember times where the entire day was spent struggling with it.
+I can remember times when the entire day was spent struggling with it.
 Now, eight years later, I still feel the draw and even sometimes—more than I’d like to admit—fall backward into it.

 She is the type to always take the side of the cheating victim in the movies, while I sit back quietly and pretend I feel the same way but hold back any condemnation for the cheater.
 Because I am that cheater.
 So I get it.